mrdevil0-9/Predictive-Analytics-for-Stock-Prices/README.md

 # Predictive-Analytics-for-Stock-Prices
- This title reflects the focus on stock price prediction and sentiment analysis
+ This reflects the focus on stock price prediction and sentiment analysis

  To run your project, you need to install the following Python libraries: